wp-plugins/text-widgets/readme.txt

 === Text Widgets ===
-Contributors: Denis-de-Bernardy, Semiologic
+Contributors: Denis-de-Bernardy
 Donate link: http://buy.semiologic.com/drink
 Tags: text-widgets, widget, widgets, semiologic Requires at least: 2.5
-Tested up to: 2.7
+Tested up to: 2.7.1
 Stable tag: trunk

 Replaces WordPress' default text widget with formatting-enabled text widgets.

 == Description ==

+**This widget is no longer needed in WordPress 2.8.** The widget's feature is now core material.

 The text widgets plugin for WordPress replaces its default, text widgets with formatting-enabled text widgets.